fledge-iot/fledge-north-opcua/docs/index.rst

 OPCUA Server
 ============

-The *fledge-north-opuca* plugin is a rather unusual north plugin as it does not send data to a system, but rather acts as a server from which other systems can pull data from Fledge.
+The *fledge-north-opcua* plugin is a rather unusual north plugin as it does not send data to a system, but rather acts as a server from which other systems can pull data from Fledge.
 This is slightly at odds with the concept of short running tasks for sending north and does require a little more configuration when creating the North OPCUA server.

 The process of creating a North OPCUA Server start as with any other north setup by selecting the *North* option in the left-hand menu bar, then press the add icon in the top right corner.
 In the *North Plugin* list select the opcua option.